 The typical softener uses eight milligrams (mg) of salt in each liter of water to remove one grain of water hardness.
 Therefore, you could be adding 80 mg of sodium to a liter of water that contains the average of ten grains of hardness.
 Furthermore, if the water softener is not adjusted correctly, it could add more.
 These units retail for about $350 – $500.

 A potassium water softener works identically to a salt-based water softener.
 However, instead of salt, it uses potassium.
 Potassium, required by your body for proper nerve and muscle function, can have the opposite effect in large quantities.

 Although the recommended daily allowance (RDA) of potassium is 2,100 mg, too much can lead to Hyperkalemia.
 The Mayo Clinic defines Hyperkalemia as having more than 6.0 millimoles per liter (mmol/L) in the body.
 It is normally related to kidney problems; therefore, kidney patients should steer clear of this type of water softener or avoid softening the water in the kitchen.

 The price to buy and install a potassium water softener is the same as a softener that uses salt.
 However, the difference comes in the refills.
 Salt costs $5.00 – $10.00 for a forty-pound bag, and the potassium is $25.00 – $30.00 per bag.

 Also, some municipalities prohibit the use of salt-based softeners when there is a septic tank in use.
-Although a University of Wisconsin study disproved the myth these softeners negatively affect the septic system, many communities have not changed their stance.
+Although the Water Quality Association asserts that a well-operated water softener will not harm, and could potentially even help, a septic system.
 Check with your building inspector’s office before installation.